Granada railway station

 Granada railway station is the main railway station of the Spanish city of Granada, Andalusia.
+The building dates back to the 1874, but the facilities have been modernised over the years, most notably to accommodate AVE high-speed trains.

 Services

 As of 2019, Granada served by AVE high-speed trains to Madrid and Barcelona, as well as Media Distancia services to Seville-Santa Justa, Algeciras and Almería.
 Outside the main station building there is a stop on the Granada Metro light rail line 1.